 Suggesting a data center cost containment project to your customers is a no-brainer -- everyone is interested in saving money.
 But before starting a project, solution providers should make sure they themselves understand all facets of data center cost containment, including energy efficiency, virtualization and power usage effectiveness (PUE).
 In this Project FAQ, a team of experts from PlanNet Consulting, an independent consulting firm specializing in data centers and critical IT infrastructure based in Los Angeles, will guide you through the process of a data center cost containment project and provide answers to frequently asked questions about data center cost containment.
 Be sure to listen to the supplemental podcast, in which our experts sit down and discuss marketing such a project and the best way to sell a green data center.

-• What methods and best practices are being deployed to design the
+• What methods and best practices are being deployed to design the "green" data center?

 • What is power usage effectiveness (PUE) and how are clients driving down costs by obtaining better PUE?

 • What are the best ways to lower operational expenses in a data center?

 • What are the most energy-efficient methods to cool a data center?